Best Voltage Tester

 Cons:

-6. Greenlee Non-Contact Voltage Detector
+6. Greenlee GT-11 Non-Contact Voltage Detector

 Greenlee GT13 Non-Contact Self-Test Voltage Detector, 50V - 1000V AC,Black